Australian Research Alliance for Children and Youth State Convenor-Tasmania

 I'm pleased to write you about Lindsay Smith…I find him to be bright, energetic, very positive in his attitude, resilient, always moving forward, and dedicated to making a difference in the world.
 Lindsay (is) interested in health promotion using a family strengths paradigm — an assets base rather than a deficit model.
 Lindsay and his family share beliefs that give them strength and meaning in life, and at the same time, Lindsay is very tolerant and accepting of others' beliefs.

-I commenced at the SN&M in 2000 to coordinate the curriculum development project in the BN program resulting in the SN&M offering one of the first fully online units at UTAS.
+I commenced at UTAS in 2000 to coordinate the curriculum development project in the BN program resulting in one of the first fully online units at UTAS.
 Prior to this I was employed in the School of Clinical Sciences Charles Sturt University in NSW and coordinated the Child Health stream.
-Since 2007 I have been involved in the online developments in the SN&M postgraduate programs.
+Since 2007 I have been involved in the online postgraduate program development;SNM Graduate Research Coordinator 2012-2013; appointed the inaugural ARACY State Convenor of Tasmania in 2013 and in 2014 the inaugural international external censor in Denmark for the Department of Nursing University College Lillebaelt.

 For development of innovative online learning materials and teaching strategies in health science units that meet student learning needs, motivate participation and enhance capability outcomes.